bitnami/charts/bitnami/kong/README.md

 ## Upgrading

+### To 15.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 It's necessary to specify the existing passwords while performing a upgrade to ensure the secrets are not updated with invalid randomly generated passwords.
 Remember to specify the existing values of the `postgresql.postgresqlPassword` or `cassandra.password` parameters when upgrading the chart:

 ```console